Teimour Radjabov: Return to top chess

-In January 2019, Radjabov returned to Tata Steel Chess Tournament and placed 7th by earning 6.5 points (+1−1=11).
-In April, Radjabov played in Shamkir Chess for the 5th time.
+In January 2019, Radjabov returned to Tata Steel Chess Tournament and placed seventh by earning 6.5 points (+1−1=11).
+In April, Radjabov played in Shamkir Chess for the fifth time.
 He also continued his rally in the world rankings and reached #12.
 In May, Teimour played in the Moscow round of 2019 FIDE Grand Prix, and was eliminated from the Moscow Grand Prix tournament in the first round on tie-breaks by American grandmaster Hikaru Nakamura.
 During the Hamburg round in November, Radjabov was eliminated by Daniil Dubov in the first round tie-breaks.
-In December, Radjabov missed the Jerusalem round due to health reasons.
+In December, Radjabov missed the Jerusalem round for health reasons.

-In July, Teimour played in Dortmund Sparkassen Chess Meeting and placed joint 2nd-5th places with 4 points (+1−0=6).
+In July, Teimour played in Dortmund Sparkassen Chess Meeting and placed joint second-fifth places with four points (+1−0=6).
 In September, Radjabov participated in and won the 2019 Chess World Cup in Khanty-Mansiysk.
 After eliminating Ziska, Sjugirov and Yuffa in the first three rounds, Radjabov faced fellow Azerbaijani grandmaster Shakhriyar Mamedyarov in round 4 and defeated him in the tie-break series.
-Radjabov then beat American grandmaster Jeffery Xiong in the quarterfinal 1.5 to 0.5.
+Radjabov then beat American grandmaster Jeffery Xiong in the quarterfinal, 1.5 to 0.5.
 In the semifinal, Radjabov defeated French grandmaster Maxime Vachier-Lagrave.
-The final took place on the 4th of October 2019 where he drew against Ding Liren in the classical games (+1-1=2); in the tie-breaks he drew the 4 games in the rapid section and then defeated him in the blitz section (+2-0=0).
+The final took place on 4 October 2019, in which he drew against Ding Liren in the classical games (+1-1=2); in the tie-breaks, he drew the four games in the rapid section, then defeated him in the blitz section (+2-0=0).

 As a result of reaching the final in the World Cup, Radjabov qualified for the 2020 Candidates tournament where he could have earned the right to play Magnus Carlsen in the World Chess Championship.